Honeybee: Locality-enhanced Projector for Multimodal LLM: Experiments

 \definecolor{graycolor}{gray}{.873} \grayrow{\rowcolor[gray]{0.873}} \newlength\savewidth \shline{\noalign{\global\savewidth\arrayrulewidth \global\arrayrulewidth 1pt} \noalign{\global\arrayrulewidth\savewidth}}

-\paragraph{Dataset combination.} \Cref{tab:ablation:tasks} shows our comprehensive ablation study to identify the individual impact of datasets on various multimodal benchmarks.
-First, we investigate the significance of dataset diversity within each task type, by training \model on the single dataset from each task type.
-This reveals an overall performance drop (D1 \vs D2), underscoring the importance of the \textit{diversity of datasets} within each task type.
-Subsequent analysis investigates the impact of each task type by sequentially excluding specific tasks (D1 \vs D3-6), with the exclusion of open-ended VQA tasks notably decreasing benchmark scores.
-This suggests that diverse multimodal knowledge of these datasets enriches MLLM knowledge across various dimensions.
-Meanwhile, excluding multiple-choice VQA tasks significantly affects scores in benchmarks such as \mmbdev and \seedimg, highlighting their role in aligning response patterns.
-The absence of captioning data particularly reduces \llavaw scores to 59.8, implying \llavaw benchmark's preference for narrative and descriptive responses, and the importance of captioning data in training.
-Lastly, the exclusion of visual or text instruction-following datasets (D1 \vs D7-10) significantly impacts \llavaw, reiterating the necessity of these datasets for instruction-following ability.
-In summary, these experiments show the importance of task diversity in training MLLM, encompassing a variety of task types and datasets within each task type.
+\paragraph{Dataset combination.} \Cref{tab:ablation:tasks} shows a comprehensive ablation study to identify the individual impact of datasets on various multimodal benchmarks.
+First, we investigate \textit{the impact of dataset diversity within each task} by leveraging only a single dataset for each task group (D1 \vs D2).
+The overall performance drop highlights the importance of the dataset diversity within each task.
+Second, we explore \textit{the impact of each task} by sequentially excluding specific tasks (D1 \vs D3-8).
+This reveals that task diversity is crucial for learning how to handle a variety of tasks; each task improves the performance of relevant benchmarks, VQA (Open) $\rightarrow$ MME, VQA (MC) $\rightarrow$ MMB and \seedimg, and captioning and instruction-following data $\rightarrow$ \llavaw.
+Third, we inspect \textit{the impact of using existing vision-language data} (D9 \vs D10).
+Excluding such data leads to significant decreases in MME, MMB and \seedimg benchmarks.
+This suggests that rich knowledge in existing vision-language datasets enhances MLLM's perception understanding or visual reasoning capabilities.
+In summary, these experiments emphasize the importance of diversity in both tasks and datasets within each task.

 \paragraph{Dataset balancing.}

 The necessity of hand-crafted dataset balancing is addressed in previous studies \cite{flan2023,instructBLIP}.
 Based on our observations in \Cref{tab:ablation:tasks}, we tune the balance of each dataset with the two principles: limiting epochs for smaller datasets and allowing up to about a few epochs for key datasets. \Cref{table:ablation:weights} demonstrates the effectiveness of our manually tuned \textit{per-dataset-tuned} approach.
 Without hand-crafting, the \textit{per-dataset} can be a reliable alternative.
 More details are provided in \cref{sec:appendix:impl-details}.